bmw-tech/ozzie.flutter/README.md

 ![ozzie icon art](./art/ozzie.png)

 Ozzie is your testing friend.
 Ozzie will take an screenshot during integration tests whenever you need.
+Ozzie will capture performance reports for you.

 ## How it works